boymaas/clocks/README.markdown

 ## REUSABLE BLOCKS

-Reusable blocks can be defined by `defblock'.
-These can be called with `callblock' from whithin a page.
+Reusable blocks can be defined by `defblock`.
+These can be called with `callblock` from whithin a page.

     (defblock name [params] ...)